LarsBehrenberg/testing-copy/content/posts/impressionist-art-thefts.md

         imageUrl: /assets/art-thefts-van-gogh-blossoming-chestnut-branches-framed.jpg
     buttonToggle: false
 ---
-## Impressionist art includes many of the world’s best known and most expensive artworks, leading to some of the most shocking art thefts in living memory.
+### Impressionist art includes many of the world’s best known and most expensive artworks, leading to some of the most shocking art thefts in living memory.

-From a [string of missing Van Goghs](#4) to the possible burning of a [Monet masterpiece](#3), impressionist works have been under threat from criminal activity for decades.
+From a [string of missing Van Goghs](#4) to the theft at gunpoint of [Impression: Sunrise](/#2) on a rainy Parisian morning and the possible burning of a [Monet masterpiece](#3), impressionist works have been under threat from criminal activity for decades.

+The year 1990 was a particularly bad year for thefts of impressionist works, with three paintings being stolen from different French museums on the same day in July.
+They included Renoir's *Portrait of a Seated Woman*, stolen from the Louvre after being cut from its frame.

 Happily, most of the artworks on this list were recovered after the thefts but some are still missing to this day.

 Read on to learn about the top 10 Impressionist art thefts.